 In this video, we are going to complete the set up using the Samsung Galaxy Tab A7 but don't worry if you have any other model, the setup process should be very similar.

-Now if you have already set up your Samsung Galaxy Tab and are ready to get started installing the ScreenCloud app, please skip ahead to section 4.2.
+Now if you have already set up your Samsung Galaxy Tab and are ready to get started installing the ScreenCloud app, please skip ahead to the next section.

-4.1.3.
 Next, sign-in to your Google account, you will now also have the option to restore a backup from your older devices.
-If you don't want to, just select "Skip"
+If you don't want to, just select "Skip".

 If you're not sure what to do yet, don't worry, you can change this from the settings menu later by pressing the menu button on the remote when you are in the ScreenCloud Player App.

-Now you'll see the custom pairing code, you can then use this to pair your Samsung Galaxy tablet by logging into your ScreenCloud account here from the web browser on your computer
+Now you'll see the custom pairing code, you can then use this to pair your Samsung Galaxy tablet by logging into your ScreenCloud account here from the web browser on your computer.
+Once you log into your account, select the "New Screen" button on the top right corner, input the unique pairing displayed on your TV, and enter the name of your device.

 And that's it, you are now ready to set any content you'd like to show on your screen.
 Learn how to use ScreenCloud with our full walkthrough article, follow step-by-step to get started on how to use ScreenCloud for digital signage.
 This will help you become comfortable with the setup process and the main features of using ScreenCloud.